PavelPZ/riverpod_navigator/under_the_hood.md

 TypedPath appNavigationLogic(TypedPath ongoingPath) {
   final userIsLogged = ref.read(userIsLoggedProvider);

-  // if user is not logged in and some of screen in navigations stack needs login => redirect to LoginScreen if (!userIsLogged && ongoingPath.any((segment) => needsLogin(segment)) return [LoginSegment()];
+  // if user is not logged in and some of the screen in navigations stack needs login => redirect to LoginScreen if (!userIsLogged && ongoingPath.any((segment) => needsLogin(segment)) return [LoginSegment()];

   // user is logged and LogginScreen is going to display => redirect to HomeScreen